ima18h/lists-datastructs-cpp/README.md

 - Insert into middle of list:
 Same as indexing worst case.
-O(n / 2).
+O(n / 2) = O(n).

 - Removing, approximately the same as indexing.
-O(n / 2).
+O(n).

 - Remove element from front:
 O(1).
-Same argument as inserting.
+Same as inserting.

 - Remove element from back:
-Analogously to appending, i.e. O(1).
+Analogous to appending, i.e. O(1).

 - Removing in the middle
-Same as the indexing worst case, O(n / 2).
+Same as the indexing worst case, O(n).

 - Print